wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Guardian

-A [Guardian](./components/guardian.md) is one of the 19 parties running validators in the Guardian Network that contributes to the VAA multisig.
+A [Guardian](./components/guardian.md) is one of the 19 parties running validators in the Guardian Network that contributes to the VAA multisig and signs the validity of payloads.
+Every Guardian is required to operate nodes for all the blockchains it provides support for, enabling them to monitor the gossip network for Wormhole invocations.

 ## Guardian Network

-Validators that exist in their own P2P network that serve as Wormhole's oracle by observing activity on-chain and generating signed messages attesting to that activity.
+Validators that exist in their own P2P network serve as Wormhole's oracle by observing activity on-chain and generating signed messages attesting to that activity.

 ## Guardian Set